 In 2016-2017 she created a musical/comedy web series, humorously based on her life as a singer/voice teacher in Chicago, called Callie’s Solo, which was screened at Cinema New York City Festival, Web Series Global Festival and Columbia College’s Alumini Filmmakers Night.
 (See more info and links on the Callie’s Solo page).

-She has recently also appeared in the new web series “Life Defined” in Episode 3 which airs September 22 on Youtube.
+She also appeared in the film Abraded, which is now being submitted to festivals as well as the web series “Life Defined” in Episode 3 on Youtube. https://www.youtube.com/watch?v=2UxUdqlheZQ

 Originally from Kansas, Wendy graduated from the University of Kansas with a BFA in Theater/Voice, where she studied classical music and sang the roles of the Countess in The Marriage of Figaro and Laetitia in The Old Maid and the Thief, and had the unique opportunity to study with Z. Cynkutis, one of the original actors from the Grotowski ‘s renowned Teatr Laboratorium, with a specially selected group of students.
 Wendy appeared in summer stock theatre with Vassar Playhouse and played Eliza in My Fair Lady as well as Marty in Grease.

 She came to Chicago and appeared in a number of successful productions, including the Jeff Citation winning “Animal Farm” as Clover and (also Jeff cited) Threepenny Opera, directed by Kyle Donnelly.
 She also continued her studies with Kyle as well as Eileen Vorbach at the Actor’s Center, which trained extensively in Sanford Meisner technique.